MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_04-Implement_Virtual_Networking.md

    >**Note**: You will need both IP addresses in the last task of this lab.

-#### Task 4: Configure network security groups
+### Task 4: Configure network security groups
-In this task, you will configure network security groups in order to allow for restricted connectivity to Azure virtual machines.
+In this task, you will configure network security groups to allow for restricted connectivity to Azure virtual machines.

 1. In the Azure portal, navigate back to the **az104-04-rg1-<inject key="DeploymentID" enableCopy="false" />** resource group blade, and in the list of its resources, click **az104-04-vm0**.

-1. On the **az104-04-vm0** overview blade, click **Connect**, click **RDP** in the drop-down menu, on the **Connect with RDP** blade, click **Download RDP File** using the Public IP address, and follow the prompts to start the Remote Desktop session.
+1. On the **az104-04-vm0** overview blade, click **Connect**, and click **RDP** in the drop-down menu, on the **Connect with RDP** blade, click **Download RDP File** using the Public IP address, and follow the prompts to start the Remote Desktop session.

 1. Note that the connection attempt fails.